-The Business School recommends the following preadmission courses:
+The business school recommends the following preadmission courses:

-- 1. Mathematics 119.
-Mathematics with Business Applications (summer school only) or Mathematics 111, 112.
-Calculus I and II. - 2.
+- 1. Mathematics 119, Mathematics with Business Applications (summer school only) or Mathematics 111, 112.
+Calculus I and II - 2.
 Economics 112.
-Principles of Macroeconomics. - 3.
+Principles of Macroeconomics - 3.
 Economics 101.
-Principles of Microeconomics. - 4.
+Principles of Microeconomics - 4.
 Business 210.
-Financial Accounting.
+Financial Accounting

-Students who do not complete the preadmission courses prior to admission to the business school are required to complete those courses in Emory College by the end of the second semester in the business school.
+Students who do not complete the preadmission courses prior to enrollment in the business school are required to complete those courses in Emory College by the end of the second semester in the business school.